-BUAD 243 BUSINESS LAW III (3 cr.) - Prerequisite BUAD 241-242.
-Continuation of BUSINESS LAW I & II (BUAD 241-242).
-Employment. bailment, partnership, corporations, property, and the Uniform Commercial Code.
+BUAD 242 BUSINESS LAW II (3 cr.) - Prerequisite BUAD 241.
+A continuation of BUSINESS LAW I (BUAD 241).
+The main topic to be studied is the Uniform Commercial Code as adopted in the various states.
 Lecture 3 hours per week.
 BUAD 246 BUSINESS FINANCE (3 cr.) - Prerequisite ACCT 211-212-213.
 Problems involved in the acquisition and use of funds necessary to the conduct of business.
-Sources and instruments of capital and finance. financial organizations, and financing of operations and adjustment.
+Sources and instruments of capital and finance, financial organizations, and financing of operations and adjustment.
 Lecture 3 hours per week.

 BUAD 251 BUSINESS STATISTICS I (3 cr.) - Prerequisite MATH 183 or MATH 163.
-Aspects of statistical methodology such as the collection. organization, presentation and analysis of data: specific concentration with measures of central tendency, dispersion, probability concepts, the normal distribution, and basic hypothesis testing such as T-test, Z-test, and Chi-Square.
+Aspects of statistical methodology such as the collection, organization, presentation and analysis of data; specific concentration with measures of central tendency, dispersion, probability concepts, the normal distribution, and basic hypothesis testing such as T-test, Z-test, and Chi-Square.
 Lecture 3 hours per week.